srijan-paul/blog/11ty/gsoc-2.md

 Unfortunately though, the language wasn't  completely ready for production use yet.
 Meaning if I was going into it, I was comitting to it for a very long  term.
-Since I was starting to dip my feet into type theory at the time anyway, this could have made for an interesting run...
+Since I was starting to dip my feet into type theory at the time anyway, this could have made for an interesting run.

 ## Before GSoC. <a name="before-gsoc"></a>